Analyzing Revolve Group, Inc. (RVLV) From Top to Bottom,

-On Tuesday, shares of Revolve Group, Inc. (NYSE:RVLV) marked $19.70 per share versus a previous $19.49 closing price.
-With having a 1.08% gain, an insight into the fundamental values of Revolve Group, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-RVLV showed a rise of 7.30% within its YTD performance, with highs and lows between $14.35 – $48.36 during the period of 52 weeks, compared to the simple moving average of -18.52% in the period of the last 200 days.
+On Monday, shares of Revolve Group, Inc. (NYSE:RVLV) marked $18.86 per share versus a previous $20.99 closing price.
+With having a -10.15% loss, an insight into the fundamental values of Revolve Group, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+RVLV showed a rise of 2.72% within its YTD performance, with highs and lows between $14.35 – $48.36 during the period of 52 weeks, compared to the simple moving average of -21.72% in the period of the last 200 days.

 BMO Capital Markets equity researchers changed the status of Revolve Group, Inc. (NYSE: RVLV) shares to a “Market Perform” rating in the report published on February 4th, 2020.
 Other analysts, including BMO Capital Markets, also published their reports on RVLV shares.
 BMO Capital Markets repeated the rating from the previous report, marking RVLV under “Market Perform” rating, in the report published on February 3rd, 2020.
 Additionally, RVLV shares got another “Market Perform” rating from BMO Capital Markets.
 On the other hand, B. Riley FBR Initiated the “Buy” rating for RVLV shares, as published in the report on December 18th, 2019.
 DA Davidson seems to be going bullish on the price of RVLV shares, based on the price prediction for RVLV.
 Another “Outperform” rating came from Robert W. Baird.